Find Affordable College Courses

 Tallahassee, FL

-Our analysis found Florida State University to be the most popular school for foreign languages and linguistics students who want to pursue a master’s degree in Florida.
-Located in the city of Tallahassee, Florida State is a public school with a fairly large student population.
+Our 2023 rankings named Florida State University the most popular school in Florida for foreign languages and linguistics students working on their master’s degree.
+Located in the midsize city of Tallahassee, Florida State is a public college with a very large student population.

 About 59% of the students majoring in foreign languages and linguistics at the school are women while 41% are male.